 All staff believe that our school should provide a caring, positive safe and stimulating environment that promotes the social, physical and moral development of the individual child.

 The full Child Protection and Safeguarding Policy is reviewed regularly and can be read in full by following this link:

 Surrey County Council request that schools complete a Safeguarding Audit every year.
-The attached is Thamesmead School’s Safeguarding Audit which was returned to Surrey County Council during December 2015.
+The attached is Thamesmead School’s current Safeguarding Audit.